npm/npmo-docs/troubleshooting/faq.md

 ## What should I do with git dependencies on closed networks?

-If you are installing the package that have a dependency on a git url, npm will fetch that package from github itself because git dependencies are valid in npm.
+If you are installing a package that has a git URL as a dependency, npm will fetch that package from the remote git repository itself. npm supports both git and HTTP URL formats (see https://docs.npmjs.com/files/package.json#dependencies), so we will need to work around this in our private registry.

 ```
 "dependencies" : {